Welcome to today's edition of the Rush 24-7 podcast.

 Well, if you've had any dealings with the Cincinnati branch of the IRS, you'll know the answer to that one.

-So we'll be talking uh about uh Egypt.
+So we'll be talking about Egypt.

 We'll be talking about the President of the United States bringing down the jets of other world leaders.

-And that means that you, the poor, downtrodden, mean and lowly listener, a humble subject of the great King Rush, get to celebrate your independence from the tyranny of radio show professionals and exercise life, liberty, and the pursuit of whatever it is you want to talk about.
+And that means that you, the poor, downtrodden, mean and lowly listener, a humble subject of the great King Rush, get to celebrate your independence from the tyranny of radio show professionals and exercise life liberty and the pursuit of whatever it is you want to talk about.

-Live from a Southern Command in sunny South Florida, it's open line Friday.
+Live from the Southern Command in sunny South Florida, it's open line Friday!

 Yes, 1-800-282-2882.